 Peripartum Back Care: An Integrated Approach

-Depending on the severity of your condition or how far your pregnancy has progressed, you may also meet with a physical or occupational therapist for self-help tactics, including pain relieving exercises and simple advice on managing day-to-day activities, like caring for other children.
+Depending on the severity of your condition or how far your pregnancy has progressed, you may also meet with a physical or occupational therapist for self-help tactics, including exercises to relieve back pain during pregnancy and simple advice on managing day-to-day activities, like caring for other children.

 From its inception, SpineCare has prioritized collaborative care.
 Our program is aligned with obstetrics and gynecology (OB/GYN) specialists throughout the Froedtert & MCW health network.
 Our goal is to help women manage pregnancy-related back and pelvic pain as effectively as possible and almost always without the use of medications.